 The word ‘ Hipster ‘ was used way back in the 1940s.
-People define the word in different ways.
+People defined the word in different ways.
 Although the most common one is that the word ‘ hipster ‘ came from the word ‘ hip ‘ which meant ” in the know.”
-This term was given to people who had an interest in jazz music.
+This term was given to people who had an interest in Jazz music.
 The English suffix ‘ster‘ was added.
 Hence, the term ‘Hipster‘ was coined.
 It actually referred to “people who liked hot jazz “.

 THE EVOLUTION OF THE HIPSTER FASHION:

-Let’s see a few pieces of clothing in link with the colonial times and how the evolution of the hipster fashion took place.
+Let’s see a few pieces of clothing in link with the colonial times and how the evolution of the hipster fashion style took place.

-1. BREECHES TO MAN SHORTS:
+1. BREECHES TO MAN SHORTS

-2. CLOAKS TO CAPES:
+2. CLOAKS TO CAPES

 From Carry Underwood at the Music Awards (2015) and Diane Kruger at the German Film Awards to Mandy Moore at the Golden Globe Awards (2017), Chrissy Tiagen at the Grammys, and Rihanna at the Dior Spring 2016 runway show, women in capes have been making bold statements.

-If you go back in time and look at hipster fashion, this piece of clothing was very much in vogue.
+If you go back in time and look at the hipster fashion, this piece of clothing was very much in vogue.
 They came in two forms – capes & cloaks.